-How to Become a Court Reporter in Michigan
+Steps to Become a Firefighter in Texas

 Court reporters perform one of the most important duties in Michigan’s judicial system.
 They create word-for-word transcriptions of murder trials, produce a transcript for a deposition hearing or document a corporate scandal.
 In short, court reporters in Michigan are as important as judges, attorneys, witnesses and juries.

 In 2017, the state of Michigan employed approximately 590 court reporters and paid them the mean annual wage of $51,010.
-If you are thinking of becoming a court reporter in Michigan then continue reading, fulfill the following requirements and land your dream job.

 Requirements to Become a Court Reporter in Michigan